Premier League fans 'face being priced out by travel costs'

 The Campaign for Better Transport (CBT) has called on clubs to help their supporters tackle the "spiralling cost" of travelling to matches.

-revealed 23% of football fans spend more on travel than a match ticket.
+A CBT survey revealed 23% of football fans spend more on travel than a match ticket.

 "Fans want something cheaper and better than traffic jams and overpriced car parking," the group said.